hitaarthh/hitaarthh/README.md

 # Hi there 👋,
 # 🚀 About me

-🎓 I'm Hitarth Anand Rohra, a 19 year old student, pursuing my Undergraduate Program in Electronics and Computer Engineering from [Amrita Vishwa Vidyapeetham](https://amrita.edu/), Amritapuri Campus.I gathered My Skills loitering over the Internet, and I like working on FrontEnd as well as BackEnd Development.
+🎓 I'm Hitarth Anand Rohra, a 19 year old student, pursuing my Undergraduate Program in Electronics and Computer Engineering from [Amrita Vishwa Vidyapeetham](https://amrita.edu/), Amritapuri Campus.
+I gathered My Skills loitering over the Internet, and I like working on FrontEnd as well as BackEnd Development.

 💻 I enjoy contributing to **Open Source Projects** and I am really enthusiastic about learning new technologies.
 In 2021, I had improved my skills in the field of **Web Development**(**Both FrontEnd and BackEnd Development**).
 In 2022, till now i had been learning about **Cross-Platform App Development**, more specifically **Flutter**.
 Apart from this I'm even interested in learning about IOT based application in real life.